bela975/eda2026-projeto-g05/README.md

 ## 6. Dados

-A tabela utilizada no projeto será chamada:
+A tabela utilizada no projeto se chama:

 ```text
 agendamentos